+1. Wet your hair and body first.

+Use approximately 30ml

+(about two tablespoons) of

+Octenisan® (undiluted) onto

+a clean, ideally disposable

+washcloth if using in hospital

+or a clean flannel if at home.
-- Ensure you wet your hair and body first. - 2.
-Use approximately 30ml (about two tablespoons) of Octenisan® onto clean, ideally disposable washcloths if using in hospital or a clean flannel if at home. - Apply the Octenisan® (undiluted) to your body using a gentle circular rubbing motion - paying particular attention to your armpits, belly button, groin,

-- perineum (the skin eparating the genitalia and anus) and skin folds. - 4.
-Ensure all skin surfaces from the neck down are covered by the Octenisan® body wash. - 5.
-Shampoo your hair with some more Octenisan®. - 6.
-Ensure that the Octenisan® stays on your skin for one full minute. - 7.
-Rinse thoroughly under the shower to remove all soap residue. - 8.
-Dry your skin thoroughly.
+- 2. Apply the Octenisan® all over your body using a gentle circular rubbing motion paying particular attention to your armpits, belly button, groin, perineum (the skin separating the genitalia and anus) and skin folds. - Ensure all skin surfaces from the neck down are covered by the Octenisan® body wash. - 4.
+When also needing to wash your hair, shampoo your hair with some more Octenisan® using another fresh cloth or flannel. - 5.
+Ensure that the Octenisan® stays on your skin (and hair) for one full minute. - 6.
+Rinse thoroughly under the shower to remove all soap residue. - 7.
+Dry your skin thoroughly (following guidance below).

-Make sure you use two disposable cloths or fresh, clean flannels and two clean towels per shower:
+Make sure you use two clean and dry towels per shower:

-- One for the upper body (waist up) - One for the lower body (waist down) - If you have long hair, use an extra towel for this. - After the shower, discard the washcloths and towels - Put on clean clothes i.e fresh nightwear or hospital gown
+One for the upper body (waist up).

+- One for the lower body (waist down). - If you have long hair, use an extra towel for this. - After the shower, discard the washcloths and wash the flannels and towels. - Put on clean clothes and bedding i.e., fresh nightwear or hospital gown.